 2018- Bricks Magazine 'Brown Girls in an Art World’ by Ellen Atlanta

-2014- Vagina Dentata, edited by Make8elieve and published by Les editions du Petit O
+2014- Vagina Dentata, edited by Make8elieve & published by Les editions du Petit O

 2013- Harper’s Bazaar China, December issue